 IRS rules require that BART has a reasonable expectation that 85% of bond proceeds, including interest earning on the proceeds, will be spent within three years of the issuance of the bond.
 BART has progressed on Measure RR work at a pace that exceeds this requirement.
-As of July 2022 BART had spent \$1.36 billion on Measure RR projects or the equivalent of all the first three tranches of Green Bonds.
+As of July 2022, BART had spent \$1.36 billion on Measure RR projects or the equivalent of all the first three tranches of Green Bonds.
 It's projected that the latest tranche will be spent by early 2025.
 This pace of spending reflects BART's ability to exceed IRS requirements.
 It also demonstrates that Measure RR-funded work is being delivered in a timely manner.

+Measure RR bonds are supported and secured solely by an unlimited ad valorem tax upon all property subject to taxation by the District.
 Property taxes assessed in Alameda, Contra Costa, and San Francisco counties are being used to pay back Measure RR bonds.
 At the start of the program BART estimated the average yearly tax rate over the life of the bond program would be \$8.98 per \$100,000 of assessed property value.
 BART further projected that the yearly tax rate would range from \$0.80 to \$17.49 per \$100,000 of assessed value.
 BART's latest property tax assessment for Measure RR to cover debt service in FY 2022-23 is \$8.70 per \$100,000 of assessed valuation.